heig-vd-iot2018/back-end/dev/README.md

 docker-compose up --build
 ```

-Be careful, this command will also import the example data.
+Be careful, this command will also import some mocked up data.
 To run the project without the example data run the following command:

 ```
 docker-compose up --build database restapi
 ```

-The REST API will be available on the port 4000 on `localhost:4000`
+The REST API will be available on the port 4000 on `localhost:4000`.
+Available endpoints are described [here](./iot-rest-api/api/swagger/swagger.md).

 ## Database